-He currently records as a solo artist via Praxis Music Lab and performs in the Metro Manila live indie music scene.
-He’s currently a pianist/keyboardist for Friday Pogi Club and Juan Gustavo Blues Band, and played as a pianist/keyboardist for PULSERAº and Jose at Musika.
+He currently records as a solo artist via Praxis Music Lab and (prior to the COVID-19 pandemic) performed in the Metro Manila live indie music scene.
+He’s currently a pianist/keyboardist for, TOYO, Friday Pogi Club and Juan Gustavo Blues Band, and played as a pianist/keyboardist for PULSERAº and Jose at Musika.

 Mark is also a volunteer music worker at UCCP-Makati Church of Christ Disciples J.P.
 Rizal.

 Since September 2013, he has been a graduate student, pursuing a Master of Arts major in Music Education at the Philippine Women’s University School of Music.
 He has studied with Dr. Kristina Benitez (Composition), Christopher Borela (Vocal Arranging), Richelle Rivera (Classical Piano).
 As part of the perks of his employment in FreeJazzLessons.com, he also studies jazz & blues piano with Steve Nixon.

 Mark has worked with various individuals and organizations such as Darren Michaels (http://www.d-star.co.uk), Australian singer-songwriter Emi Waterson (http://www.emiseve.com), MSE Music Services (a leading musician and entertainment provider in the Philippines), pianist/composer Cesar S. Wycoco, composer Barbie Dumlao (Springs Foundation, Inc.) and guitarists Dan Denley (http://www.guitarzoom.com) and Steve Stine (http://www.stinemusiclessons.com).